sayandodo1234/Blockchain/README.md

+A small demo is given below.
+# ILLUSTRATION

 ## Setup :
  1. Create a folder "peers"(or any name you like) on your desktop.
  2. In the folder create three folders "5000","8000" and "4000".